 - A. Source of Payment.
 At the time of appointment, the Order Appointing Counsel shall indicate whether the attorney is to be paid by the conservator of the estate, by the person represented, or by the County of Fresno at the court rate. - B. Payment by Conservator of Estate or Person Represented.
 If the conservatee or person represented has the ability to pay compensation and expenses of counsel, as indicated on the Order Appointing Counsel, the attorney shall file a petition for compensation, including a complete statement of the services rendered and a detailed breakdown of the hours spent, the hourly rate and the total amount requested for such services.
 Notice of the hearing shall be given pursuant to Probate Code § 1460. - C. Payment by County.
-If the conservatee or person represented does not have the ability to pay compensation and expenses of counsel, as indicated on the Order Appointing Counsel, the attorney shall request payment by filing the form entitled "Application and Order for Payment of Attorney's Fees" which is available from the Probate Filing Clerk.
-The application shall be accompanied by:
+If the conservatee or person represented does not have the ability to pay compensation and expenses of counsel, as indicated on the Order Appointing Counsel, the attorney shall request payment in accordance with the guidelines set forth in the Court's Claims Processing Policy for Court-Appointed Attorneys.
+The policy and the PGN 90 form for Application and Order for Payment of